syncfusion-content/winui-docs/winui/TimePicker/Getting-Started.md

 ## Setting watermark text

 You can prompt the user with some information by using the [PlaceHolderText]() property.
-This will dispaly only on when the `TimePicker` contains the `SelectedTime` property as `null` and `AllowNullValue` property as `true`.
+This will display only on when the `TimePicker` contains the `SelectedTime` property as `null` and `AllowNullValue` property as `true`.
 If `AllowNullValue` property is `false`, then the current system time is updated in `SelectedTime` property and displayed instead of `PlaceHolderText`.

 {% tabs %}
 {% highlight xaml %}